Claude Ake: Later life, and death

-On November 16, 1995 Ake resigned from the Steering Committee of the Niger Delta Environmental Survey, doing so to protest the execution of a minority rights activist, Ken Saro-Wiwa.
+On 16 November 1995 Ake resigned from the Steering Committee of the Niger Delta Environmental Survey, doing so to protest the execution of a minority rights activist, Ken Saro-Wiwa.
 Ake was a critic of Shell and the oil industry.
 He is quoted as saying, "In Nigeria, companies like Shell are struggling between greed and fear."

 In 1991 Ake founded and became the director of the Center for Advanced Social Science, headquartered in Port Harcourt.
 The center is a think-tank for social and environmental research.
 It also played a practical role, functioning in the early 1990s as an honest broker concerning oil revenues and environmental issues between local officials and representatives of several minority groups in the oil-producing area in southeastern Nigeria.

 Ake was one of 144 people killed when ADC Airlines Flight 86 between Port Harcourt and Lagos in Nigeria crashed.
 The plane was operated by a local airline, Aviation Development Company (ADC Airlines).
 His death was widely believed to have been orchestrated by the then military junta of Gen. Sani Abacha, of whom Ake was an uncompromising critic.
 This is in addition to the fact that Ake was a mentor to the slain author, Ken Saro-Wiwa and a brain behind the Ogoni agitations against exploitation.
-His survivors included his wife, Anita, and three sons: Mela, Ibra & Brieri.
+His survivors included his wife, Anita, and three sons: Mela, Ibra and Brieri.
 His son Ibra Ake is a Grammy Award winner and renowned creative director, most popular for directing the video for This Is America by Donald Glover (Childish Gambino).